chandanmahato624/chandanmahato624/README.md

 - 👋 Hi, I’m @chandanmahato624
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning BCA 2nd year
+- 🌱 I’m currently pursuing MCA...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+- Linkedin : chandan624

 <!---
 chandanmahato624/chandanmahato624 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.